-Cheap Eurostar tickets start from £44 one-way or £58 return to Paris or Brussels.
+Cheap Eurostar tickets start from around £50 one-way or around £90 for a return ticket to Paris or Brussels.

-According to rail advice website The Man in Seat 61, the cheapest tickets can only be found midday Monday, midnight Thursday and between midday and midnight on Saturday.
+According to the rail advice website The Man in Seat 61, the cheapest tickets can be found between midday Monday and midnight Thursday, and between midday and midnight on Saturday.

-Most Eurostar tickets go on sale up to 180 days before departure so keep this in mind when planning your trip and try to get in early.
+Eurostar tickets can sometimes go on sale 120 days (or even 330 days) before departure so keep this in mind when planning your trip and try to get in early.

-Just be mindful that these tickets are non-refundable and you'll have to pay £30 (or £40 for Standard Premier tickets) plus the difference in fare if you want to change them within seven days of your departure time.
+Just be mindful that these tickets may be non-refundable, and you'll have to pay £30 (or £40 for Standard Premier tickets) plus the difference in fare if you want to change them within seven days of your departure time.

 Check return and Standard Premier tickets